Part 1. How to Deploy Your App

 Configure the network settings for your EC2 instance

-Next, open up the "Advanced details" section, and scroll down to "User data," as shown in Figure 17.
+Step 5: Configure advanced details.
+Open up the "Advanced details" section, and scroll down to "User data," as shown in Figure 7.

 Configure user data for your EC2 instance

-User data is a script that will be executed by the EC2 instance the very first time it boots up.
-Copy and paste the script shown in Example 2 into user data:
+User data is a script the EC2 instance will execute the first time it boots up.
+Copy and paste the script shown in Example 2 into user data.
+You should also save a copy of this script in ch1/ec2-user-data-script/user-data.sh, so you can reuse it later.

 Example 2.
 User data script (ch1/ec2-user-data-script/user-data.sh)